 It covers damages to your boat, motor, trailer, and personal items in the boat.
 The aim is to protect the boat owners against any liability lawsuits and medical payments.
 Boat insurance protects most water crafts with engines including pontoons, yachts, powerboats, houseboats and even small fishing boats.

 To sum up, it is important to get the right insurance for your dream boat.
 Buy it with a reasonable amount of understanding.
-Buy it through a trusted insurance adviser to ensure your dream stays “well protected”.
+Buy it through a trusted insurance consultant to ensure your dream stays “well protected”.

 Some may say that buying boat/yacht insurance is quite similar to buying motor car insurance but the truth is it is beyond that.
 When the car stops working, you can easily get someone to tow it back to the car workshop.
 When you are out at sea, there are also many factors like wind speed, sea current, and the unpredictable sea weathers, especially with the recent terrible climate changes.